Flashback 2 review, a disappointment that lives up to expectations!

 2023-12-22 07:57:00

 To say that we have been impatiently awaiting Flashback 2 since its announcement would be lying to you.
-Symbol of what we called the “French touch”, reference of the “cinematic platformer” on micro and 16-bit consoles, this direct sequel to the cult game from 1992 could only excite us.
-We’ve spoken to you about it several times, it’s a title that rocked our first years of gaming, those where we quickly realized that this media was much more than a simple pastime, but a bringing together of several arts which invites us to be actors in a story.
+Symbol of what we called the “French touch”, reference of the “cinematic platformer” on micro and 16-bit consoles, this direct sequel to the cult game from 1992 might only excite us.
+We’ve spoken to you regarding it several times, it’s a title that rocked our first years of gaming, those where we quickly realized that this media was much more than a simple pastime, but a bringing together of several arts which invites us to be actors in a story.
 Reappearing regularly since its release, whether in more complete versions on Mega CD, 3DO, Philips CDI or mobile phone, the title even went through the remake box in 2013 without regaining its former success!
 So when its original creator Paul Cuisset announced that the sequel would arrive in 2023, our excitement quickly gave way to concern the closer we got to the release date.
-Not only did we see little about the title and Microids, which publishes and develops the game, is going through a zone of turbulence at the end of the year.
-All focused on the Christmas period, there are ultimately a lot of finishing problems and a lot of damage to the French publisher’s productions… When we could see that the specialized press had not received the title before its release official, we were convinced of a possible shipwreck!
-What really happens after you finish the game?
+Not only did we see little regarding the title and Microids, which publishes and develops the game, is going through a zone of turbulence at the end of the year.
+All focused on the Christmas period, there are ultimately a lot of finishing problems and a lot of damage to the French publisher’s productions… When we might see that the specialized press had not received the title before its release official, we were convinced of a possible shipwreck!
+What really happens following you finish the game?

 Our podcast